zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 3. Configure the following properties:

     * **APIML_SECURITY_ALLOWTOKENREFRESH=true**

       Add this property to enable the refresh endpoint.

     * **APIML_SECURITY_ZOSMF_APPLID**

-      When z/OSMF is used as an authentication provider, provide a valid `APPLID`.
+      If you use z/OSMF as an authentication provider, provide a valid `APPLID`.
 The API ML generates a passticket for the specified `APPLID` and subsequently uses this passticket to authenticate to z/OSMF.
 The default value in the installation of z/OSMF is `IZUDFLT`.

 3. Restart Zowe.

 ### Change password with SAF provider